unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 python3 run_lab.py
 ```

 The command should exit zero.
-The exact temporary paths, ephemeral ports, reference ID, and invented inputs are deliberately absent from the 23-condition report.
-The important portion looks like this:
+I deliberately keep exact temporary paths, ephemeral ports, the reference ID, and invented inputs out of the 23-condition report.
+The useful portion looks like this:

 ```text
 bridge_health                              200